emwjacobson/azagent/README.md

 The agent will be added to the agent pool with a random number added to it.
 Eg if I made the Agent Name "MyAgent", it will appear in the pool as MyAgent-#####.

+The default action will run `run.sh`, an 'interactive' agent session.
+See [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#run-as-a-systemd-service) about running it as a systemd service.

 Running `remove.sh` will again ask for PAT (or not if environmental variable) and uninstall the agent that was previously installed.

 Symlinks are made in the current directory to the `run.sh` and `svc.sh` of the agent, to save some steps if you want to stop and start your agent easier.